 The scoop and bowl and you are ready to go.

-One of the methods I use for showing my students all the different ways to play at the sensory table is to just play with them.
-I don’t instruct I model.
-I scoot up next to a child and start digging the gold out and counting them as I pop them in the bowl.
+One of the methods I use for showing my students all the different ways to play at the St. Patrick’s Day sensory table is to just play with them.
+I don’t instruct.
+Instead, I model.
+Usually, I scoot up next to a child and then start digging the gold out and counting them as I pop them in the bowl.
 I don’t tell them explicitly they should do it or that how I am doing it is the right way, I just play.
 If they decide to play that way too, great.
-If not that is okay too.
+If not, that is okay, too.
 This time also gives me a chance to just watch how they are using it and what skills they are building.